Harshal7797/Java-Applications/README.md

   2. `Delete Tweets`

-	 Delete a list of tweets by id and output the deleted tweet object in JSON format. ` TwitterCLI delete tweet_ids` a comma- separated list of tweets ids.
+	 Delete a list of tweets by id and output the deleted tweet object in JSON format.
+To run this application pass in the following arguments ` TwitterCLI delete tweet_ids` a comma- separated list of tweets ids.
 For example: ` TwitterCLI delete (210462857140252672, 210462857140252672)`

 3.   `Post Tweet`